Next Steps: post-results help

 Review and reflect: once you’ve received feedback make sure that you properly review it.
 Reflect on what you did well, and where you can improve in the future, and how you can use the feedback for your next assessments.

 Discuss: your school may organise feedback sessions where a lecturer will discuss the assessment/coursework.
-You can also talk to your fellow students about feedback you have received.
+You can also talk to your fellow students about feedback you have received if you wish.

 Refer back: it is useful to keep feedback that you receive throughout university, it can be good practice to refer back to it while you progress in your programme.

 Act on it: the feedback you receive is given to help you to improve in your studies.
 Make sure you act on it.
 For example, why not use some of the excellent academic resources available to you?
-These include Power Hours, or workshops organised through Wellbeing Activities.
+These include the Skills Hub, or workshops organised through Wellbeing Activities.

 5. Are there any resources or support available that are specific to my subject?